 In regular use, the Galaxy S20 Plus’ battery has proved fairly resilient.
 I took a fully charged Galaxy S20 Plus and spent a healthy chunk of the next 24 hours, taking photos, playing games, watching videos and poking my away around — with the 120Hz refresh rating turned on for much of that time.
 I ended that test period with 32% of the battery remaining, so it’s clear you’ll be able to go through the day without needing to find a place to charge the S20 Plus.

 The Samsung Galaxy S20 Plus ships with a 25-watt fast charger, which should get the S20 Plus juiced back up relatively quickly.
 Our testing backed that up.
 After charging a drained S20 Plus battery for 30 minutes using the supplied charger, the phone's battery indicator was back to 55%.
 Of course, we got the same result recharging an iPhone 11 Pro, and Apple's phone only features an 18-watt charger.
+(For a deeper comparison between these two phones, check out our Samsung Galaxy S20 Plus vs. iPhone 11 Pro face-off.)

 To goose the Galaxy S20 Plus' recharge time, you could buy Samsung's 45-watt brick, but that adds $49 to the cost of your phone.